iCliniq Logo

 The common types of RA are:

-Seronegative rheumatoid arthritis - Patients test negative for anti-CCPs and rheumatoid factors but still show symptoms of RA.
+• Seronegative Rheumatoid Arthritis - Patients test negative for anti-CCPs and rheumatoid factors but still show symptoms of rheumatoid arthritis.

-Small joints like the joints in the fingers and toes are usually affected first.
-In the later stages, it spreads to the wrist, knee, ankle, hips, shoulders, and elbows.
+• Small joints, such as the joints in the fingers and toes, are usually affected first.
+In later stages, it spreads to the wrist, knee, ankle, hips, shoulders, and elbows.

-The symptoms aggravate during periods known as flares, and during the remission period, the symptoms disappear.
-The symptoms can be mild to severe for different patients.
+The symptoms of rheumatoid arthritis aggravate during periods known as flares, and they disappear during the remission period.
+The symptoms of rheumatoid arthritis can be mild to severe for different patients.

 When the immune system attacks the membrane lining the joints (synovium), it leads to inflammation and thickening of the synovium.
 This inflammation eventually affects the cartilage and bone in the joint.
-The tissues that hold the bones in the joint together (ligaments and tendons) stretch and weaken, making the joints lose their shape and alignment.
+The tissues holding the bones in the joint together (ligaments and tendons) stretch and weaken, making the joints lose shape and alignment.

 Pathophysiology: